 Health benefits: Chopping wood is one of the greatest total body workouts you could ever do.
 Arms, legs, back, shoulders, core — you’re using all of them and strengthening them all at once.

 Gear: Work clothes.
-Tough, made-to-take-a-eating work clothes.
+Tough, made-to-take-a-beating work clothes.
 Closed-toe shoes or preferably boots (never barefoot).
-Most importantly, you need an axe.
+Most importantly, it helps to have an axe.
 Some people use splitting mauls, but a good Michigan axe can be your most versatile one-quiver splitting tool.

-Chopping wood is not so much of a destination winter workout as it is an amazing fitness byproduct of keeping your home warm and toasty.
-Whether you heat your home with a wood stove or just want to enjoy a fire in the hearth on a frosty night, splitting wood offers tremendous health benefits as well as a great excuse for a cozy night in.
+Chopping wood is not so much of a destination winter workout as it is a fantastic fitness byproduct of keeping your home warm and toasty.
+Whether you heat your home with a wood stove or just want to enjoy a fire in the hearth on a frosty night, splitting wood offers tremendous health benefits and a great excuse for a cozy night in.